donesday/donesday/README.md

 ## PROJECT TODO
 * put something in about Snoozy (how to make him)
 * write FAQ
-* upload a video: to youtube & directly to FB for better sharing
-* create a poster (with location to be filled in) for local groups to organise
+* create a poster (A4 & A3) (with location to be filled in) for local groups to organise
 * make a donesday clock (JS: 25 min working, 15 min helping. transition sounds. how many sprints?)
-* buy / get all the stuff needed for the test event (donesbin, post-its, tape, hats)
-* make a participation form for the via typeform
+* make a donesday briefing slidedeck (via reveal.js) for organisers
-* make a post-event feedback form, including the right range for participation fee and days and corporate opportunities
-* lock down the date for the real international donesday #1 (beta) - tentatively scheduled (July 23)
-* put up a .org website via jekyll & gh-pages
-* later:: put up a .com website for hosted sessions / corporate services? (nah, later)
+* pre-launch with friends
+* soft-launch via FB
 * people to reach out to for the announcement of the big first event:
     - tim urban
     - trello (?)

 ## PROJECT HAVEDONE

+* put up a .org website via jekyll & gh-pages
+* make a participation form for the via typeform + connect to google spreadhseet
+* upload / publish the final video: to youtube & directly to FB for better sharing
+* shorten the video (also add something about #donesday hashtag ??)
+* lock down the date for the real international donesday #1 (beta) - tentatively scheduled (July 23)
+* buy / get all the stuff needed for the test event (donesbin, post-its, tape, hats)
 * make a video for the song (?) something with a puppet toy
 * register a youtube account (update. holy shit it's a pain in the ass. eligibility criteria and all. may be go with vimeo instead)
 * create a FB page for donesday and open event for Donesday x Moscow